 Responsibilities typically include feeding and walking pets, watering plants, taking in mail, and keeping the property secure.
 It is not demanding work, but it does require reliability and clear communication.

 Building a profile with no prior sits is the main hurdle.
 To get around it: start with short sits (2–5 days) close to your home before you leave, get references from friends or past employers who can vouch for your reliability, and write a profile that is honest and specific.
-Most new sitters land their first confirmed sit within four to eight weeks of an active profile.
+Most new sitters land their first confirmed sit within four to eight weeks.

 How Hostels and Guesthouses Offer Deep Discounts for Long Stays